 1. Consider the Weather

-A simple weather check can give you the information you need.
+A simple weather check can give you the information you need, you can even set up daily notifications.
 If you know your car is going to be in icy conditions, get a winter car cover to protect it, or put it in a garage or covered parking space if you have one.

 You could also place duct tape over your lock to prevent it from freezing, or leave it unlocked (however, beware your car could be an easy target for thieves).

 2. Wipe Down Your Door Frame

 The cleaner your door frame, the less likely it is to freeze.
 As dirt gathers water can freeze around it, jamming your door shut.